Have the freshest free hiking tips sent to you each month!

-And if you like sweet and salty combined, their organic dark chocolate with sea salt is what you need to take on your next hike.
+And if you like sweet and salty combined, try their dark chocolate with sea salt and almonds on your next hike.

 As soon as you stop hiking for the day, fire up the stove and boil some water to rehydrate some dark chocolatey goodness.

 Carry a thermos filled to the brim with hot chocolate!
 Here are the ones I carry: